Tag Archive : Best relationship counsellor in Delhi

 Is your partner spending too much time on social media?

-Spending excessive time on social media during dates can detract from romance, signaling that your partner’s focus isn’t on you.
+Spending excessive time on social media during dates can detract from romance, signalling that your partner’s focus isn’t on you.
 It may indicate addiction, where the virtual world overshadows real connections.
 Social media’s curated facade fosters dissatisfaction and can be an escape from unhappiness.
 Ignoring moments like sunsets hints at prioritizing screens over shared experiences.
 Recognizing these signs is crucial; excessive social media use can signal deeper issues affecting relationships and personal well-being.

 Posting flirtatious remarks on others’ social media posts

 Flirting with others on social media, especially through public comments, signals a lack of commitment and respect in a relationship.
-This behavior undermines trust and emotional security, akin to infidelity.
+This behaviour undermines trust and emotional security, akin to infidelity.
 Engaging in such actions can lead to feelings of betrayal and hurt.
 Consistently leaving flirty comments on others’ posts raises doubts about one’s intentions and loyalty.
-It’s crucial to reflect on whether this behavior aligns with your expectations for a healthy, monogamous relationship.
+It’s crucial to reflect on whether this behaviour aligns with your expectations for a healthy, monogamous relationship.

 Not accepting social media requests

 Many a time, refusing to accept a connection request on social media signals reluctance to integrate into each other’s lives.
 It suggests a lack of transparency and openness.
-Denying the request may indicate a desire to keep aspects of one’s life hidden, potentially signaling dishonesty or unfaithfulness.
+Denying the request may indicate a desire to keep aspects of one’s life hidden, potentially signalling dishonesty or unfaithfulness.
 By rejecting the connection, the partner may be implying a disregard for the relationship’s importance or the other person’s feelings.
 Overall, refusal to connect on social media can raise concerns about trust and commitment.

 Reluctant in posting your relationship online

 Some people choose privacy, but when a partner avoids posting about the relationship on social media while being active otherwise, it raises concerns.
-The absence of acknowledgment could signal a lack of commitment or reluctance to publicly affirm the relationship.
+The absence of acknowledgement could signal a lack of commitment or reluctance to publicly affirm the relationship.
 This omission may lead to feelings of exclusion and impact self-esteem negatively.
 Comparing one’s relationship to others’ flashy posts only emphasizes the authenticity of real-life connections.

-When someone’s online persona is drastically different from their offline behavior, it can raise concerns about authenticity and honesty in a relationship.
+When someone’s online persona is drastically different from their offline behaviour, it can raise concerns about authenticity and honesty in a relationship.
 While it’s common for people to curate their online presence to some extent, a significant inconsistency like this can be a red flag.
 For instance, imagine if your partner constantly shares posts about loyalty and trust online, but in reality, they frequently lie to you about their whereabouts or interactions with others.
 This mismatch between their digital facade and real-life actions could erode trust and breed resentment in the relationship over time.

 marriage counselling blog shivani misri sadhoo